How do I convert my medical experience to a business setting?

 — Surgeon & Assistant Chief Medical Officer

-As a medical doctor, you've spent years honing your clinical skills and building an impressive academic CV.
-However, when it comes to transitioning into the corporate world, that same CV might not effectively showcase your transferable skills and value to potential employers.
+As a medical doctor, researcher, inventor, or changemaker, you've spent years honing your clinical skills and building an impressive medical or academic CV.
+But when it comes to transitioning into the corporate world, that same CV might not effectively showcase your transferable skills and value to potential employers.

 Experienced physicians, especially those in hospitals and healthcare systems, are also better equipped at bridging the gap between the clinical and administrative sides of the house, but less comfortable when it comes to advocating for themselves when planning to step into a business-facing leadership role.